Vyral/sam-levy/_posts/2023-03-07-the-importance-of-getting-pre-qualified-before-buying-a-house.md

 In a competitive housing market, **having a pre-qualification can give you an edge over other potential buyers**.
 Sellers and real estate agents prefer working with buyers who have already been pre-qualified because it shows that they're serious and have the financial means to purchase a property.
 Having a pre-qualification in hand also allows you to make an offer on a property quickly.
 In some cases, a pre-qualification letter can be enough to secure a home before other buyers have a chance to make an offer.

 If you have any questions, please don’t hesitate to reach out to me by phone or email.
-I look forward to hearing from you.
+I look forward to hearing from you!